| Newbies Guide | Technical Resources

 The more you lift the rear the more the radius arms pull the rear wheels forward; hence longer arms are needed for bigger lifts (though note on articulation the wheels will still move backwards in the arch as they are pushed upwards - I presume this is best corrected by chagning the ration of the top to bottom arms to suit).

 If a larger rearwards relocation of the axle is needed you can replace the upper and/or lower arms with adjustable or lengthened arms (which are now commonly available, and a great way of correcting the changes to geometry caused by lifting - indeed they are a good idea even with a 50mm lift).
 You may be able to find something from a wreckers yard that has adjustable arms of the correct range and mounting sizes.

 F-Design modified rear longitudinal bars

 Bear in mind that altering the effective length of only the upper or only the lower arms will change the angle of the diff face, and thus the angle the universal joints run at.
 This could obviously be used to advantage by tilting the face slightly upwards to help relieve the universal-joint's increased angle caused by lifting.

 The rear can probably be lifted a little more without as many issues as the front, though those that have lifted the rear around 80mm generally find adjustable or lengthened suspension arms are needed to get things right.
 Massive lifts (eg 150mm) will likely require a total redesign of the rear arms (eg no panhard and/or 3-link or 4-link top arms), and drive-shaft joins.

-The brake hose may need to be swapped for a longer one for 50mm (or greater) lifts than use longer than standard dampers (see above).
+The brake hose will need to be swapped for a longer one for 50mm (or greater) lifts than use longer than standard dampers (see above).

-My current lift consists of Hoodoo rings in the rear with longer dampers, the front has longer & stiffer coils in the front, and ball-joint spacers.
+My current lift consists of genuine Hoodoo rings in the rear with longer dampers, the front has longer & stiffer coils with ball-joint spacers.

-Currently I have some modified Holden HQ coils in the front - they were supplied 38cm long (compared to the Niva's 28cm) and about 1mm thicker wire so had to be altered to 33cm free length.
-I have only changed to this lift because it's slightly more legal than the Hoodoo2 lift I had previously (we have unusually strict - and pointlessly strict - car modification laws in New Zealand).
+Currently I have some modified Holden HQ coils in the front - they were supplied 38cm long (compared to the Niva's 28cm) and about 1mm thicker wire so were altered to 33cm free length.
+I have only changed to this lift because it's more legal than the prototype Hoodoo2 lift I had previously (we have unusually strict - and often pointlessly strict - car modification laws in New Zealand).
 It's slightly taller than prototype Hoodoo2 and around the same as the original Hoodoo; ie around 50mm.
 And the anti-roll bar has been removed to help increase articulation.

 Several people who have tried after-market longer/stiffer springs have found them to be too hard for comfort (notably these coils were mostly the UK Scorpion ones people found too stiff).
-Mine are probably a little stiffer than ideal but certainly tolerable to me, though I generally personally prefer a stiffer feel (ew, er), especially without the anti-rollbar.
+Mine are probably a little stiffer than ideal, but certainly tolerable to me, especially without the anti-rollbar - though I generally personally prefer a stiffer feel (ew, er) on the road.
+This stiffer coils may slightly degrade off-road performance as they potentially decrease articulation a little, but I'm yet to compare and see if this is the case.